-Concurrently with this offering, we will sell to certain affiliates of Angelo, Gordon and to certain of our officers, in a separate private placement, % of our outstanding common stock after giving effect to the common stock issued in this offering, excluding common stock that may be sold pursuant to the underwriters' overallotment option, at a price per share equal to the initial public offering price per share in this offering.
+Concurrently with this offering, we will sell to an affiliate of Angelo, Gordon 750,000 shares of our common stock, and to certain of our directors and executive officers an aggregate of 110,500 shares of our common stock, in a separate private placement, at a price per share equal to the initial public offering price per share in this offering.
 Such issuance will be exempt from the requirements of the Securities Act pursuant to Section 4(2) thereof.